 The Food, Nutrition and Dietetics (FND) area of study was first identified as a concentration in the Tennessee Technological University (TN Tech) undergraduate catalog in 1975 as part of the Home Economics major.
-The Accreditation Council for Education in Nutrition and Dietetics (ACEND) has continuously approved the program since 1975.
 The name of the school was changed to the School of Human Ecology (SOHE) in 1997.
-The Didactic Program in Dietetics (DPD) received initial Accreditation in 2003.
+The Didactic Program in Dietetics (DPD) received initial Accreditation in 1976.
+The Accreditation Council for Education in Nutrition and Dietetics (ACEND) has continuously approved the program since that time.
 Dr. Cathy Cunningham served as DPD Director from 1975-1999, and again from 2002-2007.
-Dr. Melinda Anderson served as DPD Director from 2007-2014 and was reappointed DPD Director in August 2015.
+Dr. Melinda Anderson served as DPD Director from 2007-2014 and was re-appointed DPD Director in August 2015.
 Dr. Anderson continues to serve as DPD Director.
 Contact information for Dr. Anderson: 931-372-3378 or manderson@tntech.edu